guicheffer/impfstoff.bot/README.md

 # *[DEACTIVATED]*

+**PS**.
+This is deactivated but you can read its story here: https://medium.com/@guicheffer/how-javascript-helped-thousands-get-vaccinated-71bdd3bc6c4c

 # 💉 impfstoff.bot

 **Old Bot** for _telegram_ and _twitter_ (for now) to fetch vaccine appointments in Berlin (and, in the future, other cities) by using [Doctolib](https://www.doctolib.de/) | [Doctolib](https://github.com/doctolib).